Trump expected to attend Daytona 500 race Sunday in Florida

+The White House didn’t confirm his attendance at the race, but the Federal Aviation Administration issued a flight restriction for Sunday indicating that Trump is expected to attend the race in Daytona Beach.
+The U.S. Secret Service, which is responsible for presidential security, also tweeted to fans that drones are prohibited within 30 miles of the race — a restriction put in place for presidential visits.

-Trump last year praised retired driver Mario Andretti, reminiscing about a ride Andretti gave him in a race car for his reality show “The Apprentice.”
+Trump has hosted previous NASCAR champions at the White House and last October awarded the Presidential Medal of Freedom to motorsports titan Roger Penske.
+Last year, Trump also praised retired driver Mario Andretti, the Daytona 500 winner in 1967, reminiscing about a ride Andretti gave him in a race car for his reality show “The Apprentice.”

 “I said, ‘Mario, get me out of here.
 I want to get out of this car,’” Trump recalled.
 “We went so fast.
 We literally -- we covered four blocks in like a second.”